zeek/package-manager/doc/package.rst

 How-To: Create a Package
 ========================

+A Bro package may contain Bro scripts, Bro plugins, or BroControl plugins.
+Any number or combination of those components may be included within a single package.

 The minimum requirement for a package is that it be a git repository containing a metadata file named :file:`bro-pkg.meta` at its top-level that begins with the line::